whiskycasablanca/StyleTransfer_implementation/README.md

   Receives an input tensor `x` and a mode (`"style"` or `"content"`), passes `x` through each layer, and collects style or content features for later use in the style transfer process.

+### loss.py
+This file defines the loss functions used to measure how closely the generated image matches the content and style targets.
+Below is a brief overview:

+- **ContentLoss Class**
+  Calculates the mean squared error (`F.mse_loss`) between the feature representations of the generated image and the content image.
+This ensures the generated image retains the structural integrity of the content.

+- **StyleLoss Class**
+  Uses a Gram matrix representation to compute style similarity.
+The `gram_matrix` function transforms feature maps, and the loss is the mean squared error between these Gram matrices of the generated and style images.

+---

+### train.py
+This file orchestrates the entire style transfer process, from loading images to running the optimization loop.
+Below is a brief overview:

+- **Data Preprocessing and Postprocessing**
+  - **`pre_processing(image)`** resizes and normalizes the input image, converting it to a Tensor ready for the model.
+  - **`post_processing(tensor)`** converts the output Tensor back to a PIL image, reversing normalization and adjusting pixel values.

+- **Training Routine**
+  - **`train_main()`** loads content and style images, sets up the `StyleTransfer` model, and initializes the optimizer (e.g., `LBFGS`).
+  - A closure function calculates the total loss (content + style), backpropagates, and updates the generated image `x`.
+  - Saves intermediate outputs periodically and prints the current loss values.

+- **Execution**
+  When the file is run directly (`if __name__ == "__main__":`), the `train_main()` function is called to perform style transfer and save the results.

 ## 🖼️ Style Transfer Results